mcsee/Software-Design-Articles/Articles/Refactorings/Refactoring 002 - Extract Method/readme.md

 Many IDEs support this safe refactoring

+# Safety

+This is a safe refactoring.

-# Why code is better?
+# Why is the Code Better?

 Code is more compact and easier to read.